Section E5: Code of Conduct: Betting and Related Activity

 E18.104.22.168.1 Placing, accepting, laying or otherwise entering into any wager, bet or other form of financial speculation (a “Bet”) with any individual, company, organisation or other body in relation to the result, progress, conduct or any other aspect of any Match, Competition or Event.

-E22.214.171.124.2 Soliciting, inducing, enticing, instructing, persuading, encouraging, facilitating or permitting any other person to enter into a Bet for the Person’s direct or indirect benefit in relation to the result, progress, conduct or any other aspect of any Match, Competition or Event in which the Person is participating or in which the Person has any influence, either direct or indirect.
+E22.214.171.124.2 Soliciting, inducing, enticing, instructing, persuading, encouraging, facilitating or permitting any other person to enter into a Bet for the Person’s direct or indirect benefit in relation to the result, progress, conduct or any other aspect of any Match, Competition or Event.

 E126.96.36.199.3 Ensuring the occurrence of a particular incident in a Match, Competition or Event, which occurrence is to the Person’s knowledge the subject of a Bet and for which he expects to receive or has received any reward (other than contractual payments or prize money and/or contracted payments under endorsement or sponsorship contracts.